 - Sewing kit

-- Safety pins: good for pinning together torn clothes (especially if you don’t want to carry a sewing kit) as well as things like removing splinters.
+- Safety pins: suitable for pinning together torn clothes (especially if you don’t want to carry a sewing kit) and removing splinters.

-- Bandana: A zillion uses from tying your hair back to making a tourniquet.
+- Bandana: Many uses, from tying your hair back to making a tourniquet.

 - Entertainment: Such as a Kindle, Suduko book, or offline games on your phone.
 Good for situations where you end up waiting for a long time, like breakdowns or delays.